mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 ```

 The lint is handled by the Golang CI lint action and the tests are handled by
-the builtin `go test` command, which traverse the repository recursively with
+the built-in `go test` command, which traverses the repository recursively with
 coverage measurement enabled.

 ```yaml